Hiwonder-docs/TonyPi-Pro/source/docs/8_vision_gripping_lessons.md

 ## 8.3 AprilTag Tracking

 :::{Note}
 The servo on robotic hand has been set with corresponding ID and limited angle before delivery.
-If the ID and the limited angle change due to other operations, please refer to the tutorial in [**"Appendix->8.Servo Debugging Method"**]() to adjust.
+If the ID and the limited angle change due to other operations, please refer to the tutorial in [**"Servo Debugging Method"**](resources_download.md) to adjust.
 :::

 ### 8.3.1 Getting Ready

 This lesson can be started after the robotic hands are assembled.
-The specific assembly method refers to [**"8.
-Vision Gripping Lesson->8.1 Assembly"**]().
+The specific assembly method refers to [**"8.1 Assembly"**](#anchor_8_1).

 ### 8.3.2 Working Principle